Ch4nKyy/BG3WASD/README.md

 1. Optionally but recommended:
     * Start WASD_Toggle.ahk (with AutoHotKey)
+    * I highly recommend starting the ahk script with admin rights.
+Available in the rightclick menu.
+Because otherwise it won't work on some machines.
     * You can also automate this step!
 Just google how to start an AHK script on startup!

 ## Hints